naemu-desk/naemu/README.md

 ### Market data and indicators

-Each tick the worker fetches spot like futures data from Aster.
-It merges prices with a small rolling window of klines and derives EMA9, EMA21, RSI14, ATR14, VWAP, plus a range compression ratio.
-Symbols use exchangeInfo to learn quantity step size and minimum notional so orders round correctly.
+Each tick the worker fetches Aster futures data, merges a small kline window, and derives EMA9/EMA21, RSI14, ATR14, VWAP, and range compression.
+Symbols use exchangeInfo to learn step size and minimum notional.

 ### Decision loop with Qwen

-The agent calls Qwen in compatible mode through the DashScope endpoint.
-The system message asks for a compact JSON plan with one clear action.
+The agent calls Qwen (compatible mode via DashScope) and asks for a compact JSON plan with one clear action.

 ```ts
 // api-worker/src/index.ts